eileenmcnaughton/org.wikimedia.systemtools/README.md

 ![Screenshot](images/screenshot.png)

-This extension provides 2 helpers for keeping on top of queries
+This extension provides 2 helpers for analysing sql & redis output for performance purposes
-1) Drupal only - it appends a commented string to any query that is run with the id of the user who ran the query (useful if a slow query is impacting the server & you want to find out what triggered it)
-2) It adds an api to parse query logs - see under usage

 The extension is licensed under [AGPL-3.0](LICENSE.txt).